awsdocs/aws-app-runner-developer-guide/doc_source/manage-custom-domains.md

 1. On the **Custom domains** tab, choose **Link domain**\.

-1. In the **Link custom domain** dialog, enter a domain name, and then choose **View DNS configuration**\.
+1. In the **Link custom domain** dialog, enter a domain name, and then choose **Link custom domain**\.

 1. Follow the instructions on the **Configure DNS** page to start the domain validation process\.
+![\[The Configure DNS page, showing certificate validation and DNS target records to add to customer's DNS\]](http://docs.aws.amazon.com/apprunner/latest/dg/images/custom-domain-configure.png)

+1. Choose **Close**

+   The console shows the dashboard again\.
+The **Custom domains** tab has a new tile showing the domain you just linked in the **Pending certificate DNS validation** status\.
+![\[The Custom domains tab on the App Runner service dashboard page, showing a custom domain tile\]](http://docs.aws.amazon.com/apprunner/latest/dg/images/service-dashboad-domains-tile.png)

 1. When the domain status changes to **Active**, verify that the domain works for routing traffic by browsing to it\.
+![\[The Custom domains tab on the App Runner service dashboard page, showing a custom domain tile\]](http://docs.aws.amazon.com/apprunner/latest/dg/images/service-dashboad-domains-tile-active.png)

 **To disassociate \(unlink\) a custom domain using the App Runner console**